 - Physical factors of athletes (height and weight )

-You are encouraged to contact the Registrar (email@example.com) if you have questions regarding this law.
-Under FERPA, you have the right to contact the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, S.W., Washington, DC 20202-4605, e-mail address firstname.lastname@example.org, with a complaint about the University's compliance with FERPA.
+Students are encouraged to contact the Registrar (firstname.lastname@example.org) if there are questions regarding this law.
+Under FERPA, students have the right to contact the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, S.W., Washington, DC 20202-4605, e-mail address email@example.com, with a complaint about the University's compliance with FERPA.
 The complete regulations and full definitions of terminology are at http://www.ed.gov/policy/gen/reg/ferpa/ or http://www.ed.gov/offices/OII/fpco/pdf/ferparegs.pdf.